joshka/joshka.github.io/resume.md

 accounting system as well as SQL Server Analysis Services cubes and queries.
 My responsibilities included requirements analysis, implementation, delivery, and mentoring staff in the use of Performa's proprietary technology stack.

-I'm seeking an opportunity to build something awesome in Seattle, WA (will consider other locations).

 ## Skills & Expertise
 * .NET / ASP.NET / ASP.NET MVC